jelzGames/reservations/README.md

-## Title:
-Cabin Reservation System - React SSR 19
+## Cabin Reservation System - React SSR 19

 ## Description:
 A dynamic and efficient cabin reservation system built with React SSR 19.
 This web application allows users to make reservations, and manage bookings.